The Warrant Officer Creed

 Never knowingly tolerate wrong-doing by themselves or others, whether by commission or omission, design or neglect.

-Teach other people in a way the effectively expand and perpetuate the scope of their technical competence.
+Teach other people in a way that effectively expand and perpetuate the scope of their technical competence.

 Obtain breadth of perspective and depth of understanding beyond the limits of their specific responsibility.

-Faithfully adhere to their oath of office in all respects, upholding and defending the nation's constitution by both word and deed.
+Faithfully adhere to their oath of office in all respects, upholding and defending the United State's Constitution by both word and deed.

 Forcefully take the initiative to stimulate constructive action in all areas requiring or inviting their attention.